-• Problem: The sound cannot be turned off even if you set the Master volume control at minimum.
+• Problem: The sound cannot be turned off completely even if you set the Master volume control at minimum.

-Solution: You still can hear some sound even though you have set the Master volume control at minimum.
-To turn off the sound completely, go to the Master volume control and select Mute speakers.
+Solution: You still can hear some sound even though you have set the Volume Mixer control at minimum.
+To turn off the sound completely, press the speaker mute button.

-• Problem: When you connect headphones to your computer while playing sound, a speaker does not produce sound.
+• Problem: When you connect a headphone to your computer while playing sound, a speaker does not produce sound.

 Solution: Once the headphone is attached, the streaming is automatically redirected to it.
 If you want to listen to sound from the speakers again, be sure to set those speakers as the default device.
-The procedure is as follows:
+For more information, see the help information system for Realtek HD Audio.